Fluctuating landscapes and heavy tails in animal behavior: Appendix A: Methods

 We use this expansion to estimate $F(\phi_2)$ and $D(\phi_2)$.
 In practice, given a time series $Y_t$, we estimate the averages in the Kramers-Moyal expansion using a kernel approach \cite{Lamouroux2009},

 where $K_h(z) = h^{-1}\kappa(z/h)$ and $\kappa$ is the Epanechnikov kernel \cite{Epanechnikov1969,Hardle2006},

 Importantly, the estimator has an explicit dependence on the time delay $\tau$ and the bandwidth $h$.
 First, as discussed in the main text, we choose $\tau$ long enough such that most of the temporal correlations in the noise have decayed to zero.
-It has been shown that $\tau^*=0.75\,\text{s}$ gives an accurate first-order Markov model of the worm dynamics \cite{Costa2023markovian}, and accordingly we find that a stochastic model inferred with $\tau^*=0.75\,\text{s}$ yields nearly delta-correlated noise, Fig.\,\ref{fig:S_inference}(b).
+For \emph{C. elegans} N2 worms crawling off food, it has been shown that $\tau^*=0.75\,\text{s}$ gives an accurate first-order Markov model of the worm dynamics \cite{Costa2023markovian}, and accordingly we find that a stochastic model inferred with $\tau^*=0.75\,\text{s}$ yields nearly delta-correlated noise, Fig.\,S1(b).
+For the zebrafish dataset, we use the same criterion to choose $\tau^*=3\,\text{bouts}$.
 Given this time delay $\tau^*$, we choose the bandwidth through the $\Delta$-algorithm introduced in \cite{Lamouroux2009}.
 In essence, for each bandwidth $h$ we estimate $F_{\tau^*,h}$ and $D_{\tau^*,h}$ and generate simulations with the estimated $F_{\tau^*,h}$ and $D_{\tau^*,h}$.
 From such simulations, we then re-infer the drift and diffusion from the simulated time series, obtaining $\hat{F}_{\tau^*,h}$ and $\hat{D}_{\tau^*,h}$.
 Finally, we compare the re-inferred drift and diffusion to the ones estimated directly from the time series,